gkorpal/gkorpal.github.io/_drafts/draft2.md

 ## Introspection

-The original plan was to use [Ubuntu 20.04](https://wiki.ubuntu.com/FocalFossa/ReleaseNotes) as the OS, but there were issues like limited customizability forcing me to use RAM hungry options like [GNOME extensions](https://extensions.gnome.org/) and [Variety](https://peterlevi.com/variety/), and dependence of the unstable [Snap store](https://bugs.launchpad.net/snap-store-desktop/+bug/1879137) instead of the the stable [Flatpak](https://flatpak.org/).
+The original plan was to use [Ubuntu 20.04](https://wiki.ubuntu.com/FocalFossa/ReleaseNotes) as the OS since I wanted a stable system (as opposed to rolling release distros like Manjaro and Solus) with Linux kernel [greater than 4.20](https://www.phoronix.com/scan.php?page=news_item&px=Raven2-Picasso-Firmware-Files) (hence not Debian 10) and large enough user base (hence not distros like Elementary OS, Zorin) OpenSUSE, Fedora .
+But Ubuntu provided limited customizability, forcing me to use RAM hungry options like [GNOME extensions](https://extensions.gnome.org/) and [Variety](https://peterlevi.com/variety/), and dependence of the unstable [Snap store](https://bugs.launchpad.net/snap-store-desktop/+bug/1879137) instead of the the stable [Flatpak](https://flatpak.org/).
 While trying to fix these issues I was able to brick my system thrice and then decided to shift to [Linux Mint 20 Cinnamon](https://blog.linuxmint.com/?p=3928) which provides out-of-the-box support for [Flatpak](https://blog.linuxmint.com/?p=3418)(needed for [Xournal++](https://github.com/xournalpp/xournalpp)) and [blocks Snap](https://www.linuxmint.com/rel_ulyana_cinnamon.php) while providing better customizability.
 Though the appearance and RAM usage became much better with Linux Mint, it still has many boot errors due like:

 1. [IOMMU](https://dev.getsol.us/T8884): This is a Ryzen APU compatibility issue with Linux kernel.